-Over time, the percentage of Pygmy genetics in our herds increase, and so too do the physical characteristics of the breed; short-legged, stocky, barrel-shaped body, with longer coat and frosted ears, muzzle and dun star.
+Over time, the percentage of Pygmy genetics in our herds increase, and so too do the physical characteristics of the breed; short-legged, stocky, barrel-shaped body, with a longer, straight coat and frosted ears, muzzle and dun star.

 The Pygmy goat is a delightful miniature breed, which is inquisitive, playful and friendly in nature.
 A wonderful pet option for families and anyone with sufficient land space.

-Height: 60cm-62cm (measured from the wither – base of the neck to the bottom of the hoof)
+Maximum Height: 60cm (measured from the wither – base of the neck to the base of the hoof)